The Big Dishes

 The Canberra Deep Space Communication Complex (CDSCC) features a number of 'big dish' antennas that are required daily to receive data from; and transmit commands to; a wide variety of spacecraft.

 Deep Space Stations

-currently has three active antennas:
+CDSCC currently has four active antennas:

 One Small Step

 One other dish - the first you come by as you enter the station - is Deep Space Station 46.
 This 26-metre antenna was originally located at the Honeysuckle Creek Tracking Station between 1967 and 1981.
 It was moved to CDSCC as part of a consolidation of tracking station sites in Canberra.